 NOCN has worked across sectors to support centres in their progression of learners through the availability of adaptations.
 This includes general adaptations, such as allowing assessment to be delivered remotely or online, where this does not impede the assessment requirements of the qualification and making sector-specific adaptions.

 To support the continuation of training and assessment, NOCN has produced a guidance document for centres to provide information and support on making general adaptations to assessment to progress their learners.

 Please click here to download the NOCN Adaptation Guidance for Centres 2021-2 document.

 Sector Specific Adaptations for 2021-2

-NOCN will keep the relaxation of the ruling under review and may introduce it if it is deemed necessary, such as in cases of a change in Public Health guidance and restrictions.
+NOCN will keep the relaxation of the ruling under review and may withdraw it if it is deemed no longer necessary.

 To view the arrangements in place for learners who were expected to receive their results before 31st August 2021, please click here.